-- 1. The PRA amount shall be 50% of the Proposed Penalty amount in the Citation.
-This amount shall be offered to employers who meet the above-listed criteria with the following exceptions: - i.
-A PRA shall not be offered for other-than-serious administrative violations such as, but not limited to: - 1.
-Recordkeeping violations; - 2.
-Posting of notices (e.g., UOSH poster); - 3.
-Posting of Citation; - 4.
-Violations for not reporting an accident within 8 hours of occurrence; or - 5.
-Violations for removing or destroying tools, materials, equipment, etc. which may have pertained to the cause of the accident. - ii.
-Utah Code Ann. § 34A-6-307(1)(b) provides that the commission may not access less than \$250 for each cited serious violation, therefore, any serious violations may not be reduced to less than \$250 in a PRA. - 2.
+The PRA amount shall be 50% of the Proposed Penalty amount in the Citation.
+This amount shall be offered to employers who meet the above-listed criteria with the following exceptions:

+- a.
+A PRA shall not be offered for other-than-serious administrative violations such as, but not limited to: - i.
+Recordkeeping violations; - ii.
+Posting of notices (e.g., UOSH poster); - iii.
+Posting of Citation; - iv.
+Violations for not reporting an accident within 8 hours of occurrence; or - v.
+Violations for removing or destroying tools, materials, equipment, etc. which may have pertained to the cause of the accident. - b.
 If an employer is eligible for a PRA based on the above-mentioned criteria, a PRA Form (see Appendix 8-1) shall be completed and included with the Citation.
-The PRA Form shall be delivered to the employer with the Citation. - 3.
+The PRA Form shall be delivered to the employer with the Citation. - c.
 UOSH shall honor the terms of the PRA if the following conditions are met: - i.
-All violations indicated in the Citation have been abated timely and satisfactorily; and
+All violations indicated in the Citation have been abated timely and satisfactorily; and - ii.

-- ii.
 The completed Abatement Certification form, supporting abatement documents, signed PRA and reduced penalty payment are submitted to UOSH within 15 calendar days of the employer's receipt of the Citation and PRA. - iii.
 If the items listed above are not completed within 15 calendar days, the PRA becomes null and void and shall cause the reduced penalty amount to revert to the initially proposed penalty amount.